List of Cuban submissions for the Academy Award for Best International Feature Film

 The Cuban nominee is selected annually by the Cuban Film Institute, the Instituto Cubano del Arte e Industria Cinematográficos (ICAIC).

+As of 2025, Cuba was nominated only once for Strawberry and Chocolate (1993), a gay-themed comedy.

 Submissions

 Every year, each country is invited by the Academy of Motion Picture Arts and Sciences to submit its best film for the Academy Award for Best Foreign Language Film.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.

-The following is a list of the films submitted by Cuba in the Best Foreign Language Film category at the Academy Awards.
-All films were produced in Spanish.

 Cuba's first submission was directed by Miguel Littin, a leftist Chilean director who was nominated in this category twice, representing Mexico in 1975/76 (for Letters from Marusia) and Nicaragua in 1982/83 (for Alsino and the Condor).
 He also represented his native Chile in 2009.